auth0/Auth0.Android/README.md

 To use this feature, there are some additional steps you must take:

 - We need the SHA256 fingerprints of the app’s signing certificate.
-To get this, you can run the following command on your APK
+To get this, you can run the following command on your APK:
 ```shell
 keytool -printcert -jarfile sample-debug.apk
 ```